zeno4ever/zip_pi_doorbell/README.md

 # Commen mistakes

+If you can't hear sound probaly your volume is to low.
+You can change this via desktop upper right speaker symbol.
+Alternative you can use the 'alsamixer' command.

 # Pi4 speaker alternative
 Instead of a USB sound card you can use - Adafruit STEMMA Speaker (ada3885) and 3 pin JST cable with female pin connectors.